1940 Auckland Rugby League season: Junior

+Seven-a-Side

+There was a seven-a-side competition also played but there were no results reported.
+Manukau won it and other teams to compete were Richmond, North Shore, Marist, Ponsonby, Newton, Mount Albert, and Papakura.

 Other senior club matches

 South Auckland v Manukau XIII

 The team which represented Manukau included players from other clubs.
 When Jack Brodrick went off injured in the first half he was replaced by Briggs of Ponsonby.

 Manukau v Huntly

 On 10 August when Manukau had a bye in the Fox Memorial Shield competition they arranged a friendly match with Huntly at Waikaraka Park in Onehunga.
 The visitors won 23 points to 13.

 Challenge Match

 On 24 August a match was played between Richmond, the winner of the Auckland club championship and the winner of the Waikato club championship, Huntly South.
 L Tukere, the 24 year old, 11 stone player was one of the best players for the Huntly South team and had impressed for the South Auckland (Waikato) team at Huntly against the Great Britain team in 1936.

 North Shore v Huntly

 North Shore travelled to Huntly to play the local side on 7 September.
 Only the score was reported though it was noted that the Huntly side was similar to the one which had defeated Richmond two weeks earlier.